After a brief hiatus within the news cycle, smart guns are once more making their way into the headlines.

 - How easy is it to hack the RFID connection between the watch and the gun?

-Ireland’s TriggerSmart rapidly gained ground within the political world as well.
+Another older and now defunct design, TriggerSmart rapidly gained ground within the political world upon its announcement.

-This technology utilizes a chip to function and will not allow a gun to fire unless it is within 1-centimeter of the gun’s sensor.
+This technology utilized a chip to function and will not allow a gun to fire unless it is within 1 centimeter of the gun’s sensor.

-A specialized ring can be worn to engage the sensor, and the whole system is powered by a rechargeable battery that can hold up for about a week.
+A specialized ring was worn to engage the sensor, and the whole system was powered by a rechargeable battery that could hold up for about a week.